 Applicant means the party making application for a certificate of appropriateness.
+Board means the landmark review board created by section 58-55.

 Capable of earning a reasonable return means having the capacity under reasonably efficient and prudent management of earning a reasonable return.